Mary Collins Whiting

-Mary Collins Whiting (March 4, 1835 – February 17, 1912) was an American lawyer, business woman, and teacher.
+Mary Collins Whiting (March 4, 1835 – February 17, 1912) was an American lawyer, businesswoman, and teacher.
 Whiting became a lawyer at age 52, after which she was in active practice.
 She also conducted a real estate, brokerage, and insurance business.
 She was one of the most successful women insurance agents in the United States.
 She is also remembered for her wide philanthropy.

 Early years and education

 Mary Collins was born in York Township, Michigan, March 4, 1835.
 Her parents were George and Phebe Collins, the former a native of Wilbraham, Massachusetts, and the latter of Enfield, Connecticut.
 They were New Englanders, who settled in Michigan in 1832.
 Her ancestry can be traced back to the Pilgrim Fathers.
 In the paternal line, the ancestry can be traced back to Deacon Edward Collins, whose name appeared upon the records of Cambridge, Massachusetts, 1654.

 Whiting acquired her early education in the district schools of York township and the Normal School of Ypsilanti.